kirilcvetkov92/Advanced-Lane-Detection/README.md

 * HSV threshold on s-channel => source `utils.py#hsv_filter`
 * HLS threshold on s-channel and l-channel => source `utils.py#hls_filter`

-I used a combination of color and gradient thresholds to generate a binary image.
-Bellow, is an example how are all thresholds combined into one bineary image.

-![alt text][image3]

-### 3. Pipeline (test images)
+### 2.3 Pipeline (test images)
-#### 3.1 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+Describtion about how a perspective transform is performed on image with included example

 The code for my perspective transform is located in function `perspective_transform` Inside this function, there is a function called `warp_perspective`, which appears in lines 224, ref : `utils.py#perspective_transform`  The `warper` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode for source points and destination points are depended on the image dimension.